wnda/embedlam/README.md

 # embedlam

+## What?
+There were once lazyloaders, and they were lovely for loading images before they were visible.
+Now there's a lazy-embedder.

 ## Why?
-There were once lazyloaders, and they were lovely for loading images before they were visible.

 Then one day, someone thought it would be clever to automatically embed Youtube videos in forum threads.
 And everybody on 2G/3G wept, for they would forever be waiting for the embedding process to complete for the entire thread.

 Some clever people came up with the idea of showing only so many threads at a time, but this is only really a good idea for threads with thousands of posts. otherwise you're firing ajax requests every time you scroll, which is just plain crap.
 Seriously, try using Discourse on 2G/3G.
 You'll get frustrated very quickly compared to browsing a forum running punbb/fluxbb.